AbdulSayyed/ghafoors-blog/content/docs/ibm-fullstack-software-devloper/01-Software-Engineering/001-Why-soft-engineering/index.md

 ### Key Differences

 - **Scope of Knowledge**:
   - Software Engineers: Take a broader, systematic approach, designing entire systems.
+They are also developers.
   - Software Developers: Focus more on implementing specific functionalities within a system.

 - **Approach to Development**: